MPMc-Git/McGitNotes/mc-git-kb/docs/querying/soql.md

 > GROUP BY UserType, ProfileId, Profile.Name
 > ORDER BY Profile.Name

-#### Users with their License Type
-> SELECT Id, FirstName, LastName, Profile.UserLicense.LicenseDefinitionKey, Profile.UserLicense.MasterLabel
-> FROM User
-> WHERE IsActive = TRUE

-#### Users with their Roles & Profiles
-> SELECT Id,Name, UserRole.Name, Profile.Name
-> FROM User
-> WHERE IsActive = TRUE
-> ORDER BY Name

 #### ...with their Permission Sets
 > SELECT Id,PermissionSetID, PermissionSet.Label, Assignee.Id, Assignee.Name